BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_posts/2022-03-29-bca-ukraine-statement.md

 categories: news
 ---

-The BCA Council issued the following statement on behalf of the British Crystallographic Association following the
+The BCA Council issued the following statement on behalf of the British Crystallographic Association.

 # Statement of Support for Ukraine